arviz-devs/arviz/paper/paper.md

 We have shown two small examples.
 For a more comprehensive overview, see the [`ArviZ` documentation](https://python.arviz.org/en/latest/) and the [EABM guide](https://arviz-devs.github.io/EABM/) [@eabm_2025].
 These resources include a wide range of examples designed for all types of users, from casual users to advanced analysts and developers looking to use `ArviZ` in their projects or libraries.

 ## Acknowledgements

 We thank our fiscal sponsor, NumFOCUS, a nonprofit 501(c)(3) public charity, for their operational and financial support.
+We also thank all the contributors to `arviz`, `arviz-base`, `arviz-stats` and `arviz-plots` repositories, including code contributors, documentation writers, issue reporters, and users who have provided feedback and suggestions.

 This research was supported by: